NotSoSmartDev/DDDLocker/Readme.md

-### Example project of distributed lock using DDD methodology.
+### Example project of distributed lock using DDD methodology and FastAPI framework.